Call or Text Anytime: 817.277.6166|Office by Appointment · Weekdays 8:30am – 5pm

 Physical damage consists of two components: collision coverage and comprehensive coverage.
 Collision pays for damage resulting from an impact — an accident, a rollover, hitting an object.
 Comprehensive pays for damage from causes other than collision — fire, theft, vandalism, hail, flood, and other covered non-collision events.
 Both can be purchased together or separately, depending on the vehicle's value and the owner's risk tolerance.

 For owner-operators and small fleets, physical damage is often the most financially significant coverage in the program.
 A semi-truck can represent $100,000–$200,000 or more in asset value.
-Losing that asset to an accident, fire, or theft without physical damage coverage is a business-ending event for most operations.
+Losing that asset to an accident, fire, or theft without physical damage coverage is a business-ending event for most operations — the vehicle is gone and the revenue it generated disappears with it.

 "Liability tells someone else you'll cover their losses if you cause an accident.
 Physical damage tells you that your truck will be repaired or replaced.
 One protects others from you.
 The other protects your business from a loss you can't absorb."